 You may find that what irritates you now may not aggravate you later once your overall nutrition is improved.
 You may also discover that foods, which do not adversely affect you now may then as you age and your body changes.

 Pay attention to your body and learn to question yourself about what you eat and how you feel.

 “The food you eat can be either the safest and most powerful form of medicine or the slowest form of poison.” ~ Ann Wigmore

-Sure, it didn’t happen overnight, but as I eliminated certain foods, I began to feel better, usually in less than a week often in 3-4 days.
+Sure, it didn’t happen overnight, but as I eliminated certain foods, and began to eat real food more, I began to feel better, usually in less than a week often in 3-4 days.
 As I experimented and dialed-in even more, I felt even better.